|

 The

-sixties introduced a new approach by utilising television
+sixties introduced a new approach by utilising

-as a medium to advertise forthcoming programmes.
-US
+television as a medium to advertise forthcoming

-promoters, Jim Barnett and Johnny Doyle brought World
+programmes.
+US promoters, Jim Barnett and Johnny

-Championship Wrestling to our shores along with the
+our shores along with the innovation of the presentation

-innovation of the presentation of all wrestling cards,
+of all wrestling cards, replacing the previous

-replacing the previous custom of wrestling main events
+custom of wrestling main events being supported

-being supported by boxing preliminaries.
-Not only
+by boxing preliminaries.
+Not only did this meet

-but it also provided the opportunity for young local
+provided the opportunity for young local wrestlers

-wrestlers to gain experience and further their careers.
+to gain experience and further their careers.

 Australia had many imported stars such as; Killer